 The girl working at the desk took one look at me and my bin, and immediately told me to “go stand over there and we’ll get to you as quickly as possible.”

 I could feel their eyes on me, but I didn’t care.
 I felt so sick, I just wanted to crawl into a ball on the floor and die.
 You know when you feel so terrible you just want someone to put you out of your misery?
 That’s how I felt.
 In that moment, I was the person everyone felt sorry for.

 It was an incredibly humbling moment and one I will never forget.
 One I don’t want to forget.
 Ever.
 A true lesson on gratitude and appreciation.

 After receiving drugs for several hours, I was admitted into the hospital.
 I stayed on the “cancer” floor, a floor you never want to stay on, for two nights.
 While the care I received was incredible, the stories of the people I met during my stay broke my heart.

 I felt horrible but I was one of the lucky ones.
 I was going to be OK.

-Those two days will always be etched in my memory and I think about them at the end of every July.
+Those two days will always be etched in my memory and I think about them every July and also in November.